-It is inevitable that your student will have moments (and moments, and moments) of doubt throughout her college years – and beyond.
+It is inevitable that your student will have moments (and moments, and moments) of doubt throughout their college years — and beyond.
 You may or may not be aware of them.
 But help your student understand that it may happen, and that it is normal.
-If she is prepared and armed with some strategies to move through those times, she will be ready to succeed – and to believe in her success.
+If they are prepared and armed with some strategies to move through those times, they will be ready to succeed — and to believe in their success.

 How Parents Can Help College Students Value Their Mistakes

 College Is a Next Step – That’s All